David Stannard

-David Edward Stannard (born 1941) is an American historian and Professor of American Studies at the University of Hawaii.
+David Edward Stannard (born 1941) is an American historian and Professor of American Studies at the University of Hawaiʻi.
 He is particularly known for his book American Holocaust (Oxford University Press, 1992), in which he argues that European colonization of the Americas after the arrival of Christopher Columbus resulted in some of the largest series of genocides in history.

 Early life

 He was born to Florence E. Harwood Stannard and David L. Stannard, a businessman.
 He served in the armed forces and worked in the publishing industry between 1959 and 1968.
 In 1966, he married Valerie M. Nice.
 The couple, subsequently divorced, had two sons, one of whom died in 2015.

 Career

 After returning to college in 1968, Stannard graduated magna cum laude from San Francisco State University in 1971.
 He then went to Yale and obtained an M.A. degree in history (1972), a Master of Philosophy in American Studies (1973), and a Ph.D. in American Studies in 1975.
 He has taught at Yale University, Stanford University, the University of Colorado, and the University of Hawaii.
 He has lectured throughout the United States, in Europe, and in Asia.

 He is currently a writer and professor in the Department of American Studies at the University of Hawaii, where he was awarded the Regents' Medal for Excellence in teaching.
 He has contributed dozens of articles to scholarly journals in a variety of fields.